 When yet another Senate-sponsored art series appeared in July, the West Berlin public showed a surprising openness towards the most invasive and challenging work appearing across the city during B-750.
-While the Berlin Senate was spending millions on the Sculpture Boulevard and Mythos, the Department for Cultural Affairs reserved 250,000 deutschmarks for the series called DIE ANWEISUNG, featuring over a hundred artists connected to the city’s independent “free scene.”
-The relative indifference among West Berliners toward DIE ANWEISUNG is captured in a headline from DerTagesspiegel which announced, “Art is temporary.
+While the Berlin Senate was spending millions on the Sculpture Boulevard and Mythos, the Department for Cultural Affairs reserved 250,000 deutschmarks for the series called THE DIRECTIVE, featuring over a hundred artists connected to the city’s independent “free scene.”
+The relative indifference among West Berliners toward THE DIRECTIVE is captured in a headline from DerTagesspiegel which announced, “Art is temporary.
 Regarding a provocation that wasn’t."

-For DIE ANWEISUNG co-organizer Gero Gries, the greater hoopla surrounding the other public art series was a reflection of the public’s different criteria for judging high art versus art from the “free scene.”
-Unlike actions tied to DIE ANWEISUNG, the sculptures from Vostell and Metzel were seen as out of place on the Kurfurstendamm and contradicted the district’s new identity as a space for entertainment and consumption.
+For THE DIRECTIVE co-organizer Gero Gries, the greater public outcry surrounding the Sculpture Boulevard public art series was a reflection of a different criteria for judging high art versus art from the independent “free scene.”
+Unlike actions tied to THE DIRECTIVE, the sculptures from Vostell and Metzel were seen as out of place on the Kurfurstendamm and contradicted the district’s new identity as a space for entertainment and consumption.
 This response also suggests the failure of the 1970s “new cultural politics” to establish a space for modern art outside the museum or gallery space that would have made people’s encounters with the Sculpture Boulevard less threatening.

 Christian Hasucha's Herr Individual Geht

-During DIE ANWEISUNG in July 1987, Berlin native Christian Hasucha staged his first performance of Mr. Individual Goes (Herr Individual Geht) in Berlin-Charlottenburg, not far from the Kurfurstendamm.
+During THE DIRECTIVE in July 1987, Berlin native Christian Hasucha staged his first performance of Mister Individual, walking (Herr Individual Geht) in Berlin-Charlottenburg, not far from the Kurfurstendamm.
 The performance featured an ordinary looking man carrying a shopping bag and walking along conveyor belt installed at the top of an eight-foot-tall pedestal within the median of a busy intersection.

 Benoit Maubrey's Audio-BVG